2 Kings 11

 2 Kings 11:9-12The Boy King Crowned

-9And the captains over the hundreds did according to all things that Jehoiada the priest commanded: and took every man his men that were to come in on the sabbath, with them that should go out on the sabbath, and came to Jehoiada the priest.
-10And to the captains over the hundreds the priest gave king David's spears and shields, that were in the temple of the Lord.
+9And the captains over the hundreds did according to all things that Jehoiada the priest commanded: and they took every man his men that were to come in on the sabbath, with them that should go out on the sabbath, and came to Jehoiada the priest.
+10And to the captains over hundreds did the priest give king David’s spears and shields, that were in the temple of the LORD.
 11And the guard stood, every man with his weapons in his hand, round about the king, from the right corner of the temple to the left corner of the temple, along by the altar and the temple.
-12And he brought forth the king's son, and put the crown upon him, and gave him the testimony; made him king, and anointed him; and they clapped their hands, and said, God save the king.
+12And he brought forth the king’s son, and put the crown upon him, and gave him the testimony; and they made him king, and anointed him; and they clapped their hands, and said, God save the king.

 The weaponry is symbolic: King David's spears and shields.
 The priest does not arm the captains with new weapons.
 He reaches back to the spears and shields of David - the greatest king, the man after God's own heart, the one who conquered Israel's enemies and established the kingdom.
 To take up David's weapons is to take up his covenant, his calling, his vision.
 The new king is placed in the lineage of the greatest.